Return on Art

 What gets measured is what gets funded.

-When creative outcomes are not defined within those systems, they remain invisible in decision-making.
+When creative outcomes are not classified within governance systems, they remain structurally invisible in decision-making.

 Overlooked and Undervalued?